 And you`ll be Gazetted.

-‘Gazetted’ referred to the bankruptcy notices which appeared every week in the London Gazette.
-In 1827, shocked by a review of his precarious finances, Nursey was forced to sell his beloved ‘Grove’.
-The only paid work he could obtain was a commission to redesign his old home for its new owner, James Colvin.
+‘Gazetted’ refers to the bankruptcy notices which appeared every week in the London Gazette.
+In 1827, shocked by a review of his precarious finances, Nursey was forced to sell his beloved Grove, and was then obliged to obtain was a commission to redesign it for its new owner, James Colvin.

-Nursey had staved off disaster but, having gained his place amongst the local gentry, he did not know how to bow-out gracefully.
-First he rented Foxhall, a smaller mansion on the sandy heath between Woodbridge and Ipswich.
-In 1831 he moved his family to Foxburrow Hall, Melton, a house which he had designed for its Quaker owner William Whincopp (1795-1874).
-Desperate for funds, he won a few landscaping commissions and tried to sell prints of his Suffolk landscapes.
+Nursey had staved off disaster but, having gained his place amongst the local gentry, he found it impossible to bow-out gracefully.
+First he rented Foxhall House, on the sandy heath between Woodbridge and Ipswich.
+Then in 1831 he moved his family to Foxburrow Hall, Melton, a house which he had designed for its Quaker owner William Whincopp (1795-1874).
+Desperate for funds, he won a few landscaping commissions and tried to sell drawings of Suffolk scenes.

-Nursey, Wilkie and Constable, however, loved the freshness of Nature and were prepared to put up with all discomforts in order to infuse their work with the quality of the open air.
-‘There is a genuine feeling of Nature in one of Nursey’s sketches’, an admiring FitzGerald wrote in 1838, ‘as in the Rubenses and Claudes here [in London]: and if that is evident, and serves to cherish and rekindle one’s own sympathy with the world about one, the great end is accomplished’.
+Nursey, like Constable and their younger contemporaries Churchyard and Rowe, however, loved the freshness of Nature and were prepared to put up with all discomforts in order to infuse their work with the quality of the open air.
+‘There is a genuine feeling of Nature in one of Nursey’s sketches’, an enthusiastic FitzGerald wrote in 1838, ‘as in the Rubenses and Claudes here [in London]: and if that is evident, and serves to cherish and rekindle one’s own sympathy with the world about one, the great end is accomplished’.

 Nursey’s sketches also retain a remarkable vitality.
-His fluid right-handed pen-strokes capture the old walls and trees in front of Woodbridge Abbey and remain as alive today as they were he sat down to draw the scene in the 1820s.
+His fluid right-handed pen-strokes, squiggles and dashes capture the old walls and trees in front of Woodbridge Abbey and remain as alive today as they were he sat down to draw the scene in the 1820s.

-Nursey passed on his love of the Picturesque to his sons and also to his Woodbridge protégé Thomas Churchyard (1798-1865), whose works, along with Constable’s, carried Perry Nursey’s passionate love of the English landscape into the Victorian era.
+Nursey passed on his love of the Picturesque to his sons, Rev. Perry Nursey and Claude Lorraine Richard Wilson Nursey, and also to his Woodbridge protégés Thomas Churchyard (1798-1865) and George James Rowe (1804-1883), whose works, along with Constable’s, perpetuated Perry Nursey’s passionate love of the English landscape into the Victorian era.